 Blended Learning/Hybrid Course Activity (Reduced Seat-Time).
 Blended learning or hybrid courses integrate face-to-face instruction with online learning.
 This blend of instructional delivery and learning activity reduces seat-time requirements.
-Face-to-face meetings are preceded and/or followed by faculty-facilitated synchronous or asynchronous online instructional activities that collectively are equivalent to the learning experience of a fully face-to-face course.
+Face-to-face meetings are preceded, followed, and/or replaced by faculty-facilitated synchronous or asynchronous online instructional activities that collectively are equivalent to the learning experience of a fully face-to-face course.